 Repeal of ESOP Dividend Deduction - Another carryover proposal would repeal the corporate tax deduction for dividends paid on employer stock held in an ESOP (Code section 404(k)) sponsored by a publicly traded corporation.
 This provision - a rare exception to the rule that companies cannot deduct dividends to shareholders - originally allowed the deduction only for dividends paid out to participants, but, since 2002, also applies to reinvested dividends.
 The deduction has been popular among public companies that structure the company stock fund in their 401(k) plans as an "ESOP."
 Repeal of the dividend deduction would not require companies to change plan operations regarding such dividends, though the tone of the explanation of the change reflects an intent to discourage company stock investments by participants generally.

-Given that this proposal (which would be effective upon enactment) is projected to raise well over \$8 billion, we would not be surprised to see it again soon.
+Given that this proposal (which would be effective upon enactment) is projected to raise well over \$9.8 billion, it could be a candidate to be a revenue raiser for other initiatives.